danakj/danakj.github.io/_posts/2023-01-14-relocating.md

 The format of the macro is just like `sus_class_assert_trivial_relocatable_types()` but if any type given to the macro is not trivially relocatable, the containing type will also not be.

-Specicially, this allows a type to opt into being trivially relocatable if all of its members are trivially relocatable, including template parameter types.
+Specifically, this allows a type to opt into being trivially relocatable if all of its members are trivially relocatable, including template parameter types.

 This macro is probably only worth using in a template, as otherwise the types are either known to be trivially relocatable or to not, and the `sus_class_assert_trivial_relocatable_types()` macro could be used in the former case.
-And since the condition can evaluate to false, the use of `[[clang::trivial_abi]]` on such as class type would be a bug.
+And since the condition can evaluate to false, the use of `[[clang::trivial_abi]]` on such a class type would be a bug.

 ```cpp
 template <class T>